tejaswini1809/tejaswini1809/README.md

 - 🔭 I’m currently working on PROJECT IN ML
 - 🌱 I’m currently learning ML
-- 👯 I’m looking to collaborate on PYTHON
+- 👯 I’m looking to collaborate on C++
--